9 Spectacular Beach Destinations For Celebrating New Year’s Eve

 Don’t want to spend New Year’s Eve shivering in the cold?
 There are lots of warm locales where you can spend the evening celebrating right on the beach.
-This year, do something different with an unforgettable experience at one of these spectacular destinations for ringing in 2020.
+This year, do something different with an unforgettable experience at one of these spectacular destinations for ringing in the new year.

 The Hawaiian Islands are one of the last spots on the planet to welcome the new year, and on the island of Kauai you can enjoy the tropical climate and magnificent fireworks displays right from Poipu Beach.
 This family-friendly island offers a ton to see and do all year long for a perfect beach vacation, including snorkeling in warm waters and hiking to countless waterfalls.
 On New Year’s Eve, you can pick up a meal from one of the food trucks serving everything from pizza and tacos to traditional Hawaiian fare, watch a free outdoor movie just after sunset and then watch the dark night’s sky explode into color over the Pacific.

 You can also enjoy New Year’s Eve in your bathing suit in Miami.
 This city is renowned for its parties, including festivities on the sand like the City of Miami Beach New Year’s Eve Celebration.
-Toss down a blanket and take in the free fireworks show, or snag tickets to Pitbull’s Worldwide NYE party or see Snoop Dogg at E11EVEN.
-You can also celebrate in style on the water at the Sailing into 2020 event or go to the free Wynwood NYE 2020 event.
+Toss down a blanket and take in the free fireworks show, or snag tickets to Khalid and Marshmello at the Fontainebleau.
+You can also celebrate in style on the water aboard the SeaFair megayacht or go to the free Wynwood NYE 2023 event.
 For an unforgettable stay, book a room at one of the oceanfront hotels with private balconies.

-Rio de Janeiro is in the Southern Hemisphere which means New Year’s Eve is summertime, bringing party-goers to the beach.
-In fact, over two million (many of which wear white as it’s said to bring good luck) head to famous Copacabana, a 2.5-mile stretch of sand to enjoy Champagne, samba and fireworks.
+Rio de Janeiro is in the Southern Hemisphere, which means New Year’s Eve is summertime, bringing party-goers to the beach.
+In fact, over two million (many of which wear white as it’s said to bring good luck) head to the famous Copacabana, a 2.5-mile stretch of sand, to enjoy Champagne, samba and fireworks.
 The party on the waterfront includes huge stages with live music, extravagant Carnival-style costumes, traditional dance performances and carnival attractions throughout the evening.
-Handfuls of flowers are tossed into the ocean as a gift to Yemanja, the Goddess of the seas, and during the countdown to 2020, a procession of boats will set of thousands of fireworks over the water.
+Handfuls of flowers are tossed into the ocean as a gift to Yemanja, the Goddess of the seas, and during the countdown to 2022, a procession of boats will set off thousands of fireworks over the water.

 Madeira, an archipelago of four islands off the northwest coast of Africa, offers the ultimate wine and beach enthusiast’s New Year’s Eve.
 It’s famous for its stunning natural beauty, with nearly a hundred miles of coastline, while Funchal hosts a big New Year celebration.
 Of course, Madeira shares its name with the wine that put it on the map, which means the vino will be overflowing throughout the festivities.
 Restaurants serve special seafood and wine dinners, while a massive party is held on the beaches and in the streets.
 Fireworks explode over the ocean, and just about everyone seems to be sipping wine, wine and more wine until the sun comes up.